 At six years old, he would draw his father’s instrument, the oud.
-Fifteen years later, while listening to Georges Kazazian’s works, he discovered his own musical language and talent to compose.
+Fifteen years later, while listening to Georges Kazazian’s works, he discovered his own musical language and talent as a composer.
 Tigrane Kazazian expresses himself through the oud.

-In 2018, Tigrane Kazazian created the Kazazian Trio, with Duduk Master Arsen Petrosyan, and renowned percussionist Eduard Harytyunyan (Cirque du Soleil, Time Report).
+In 2018, Tigrane Kazazian created the Kazazian Trio, with Duduk player Arsen Petrosyan, and renowned percussionist Eduard Harytyunyan (Cirque du Soleil, Time Report).
 Kazazian’s powerful compositions come to life in a minimalist yet full-of-essence form.

 The chemistry and musical understanding shared on stage are deeply rooted, giving birth to a musical experience of another world.
 The music draws upon an eclectic spectrum of influences and meditative soundscapes made of a subtle blend between improvisations and clear compositions.

 Oriental sounds to Western and modern touches, Kazazian’s music transcends cultures and traditions.
 Composed of piano and oud, sometimes played solo and sometimes combining them for a conversation with the self alongside meditative chants.

 In 2022, Tigrane Kazazian formed the Tigrane Kazazian Quartet.
 The Quartet held its first three concerts within the Francophonie Organization in Armenia.
 Tigrane Kazazian also collaborated with Swiss composer-musician Albin Brun in a concert celebrating the 30 years of Diplomatic relations between Switzerland and Armenia.
 In Yerevan, Armenia on April 21, 2022.